-The PHA will provide all participants with information about VAWA at the time of admission (see section 5-I.B) and at annual reexamination.
+The PHA will provide all participants with information about VAWA at the time of admission as part of the written briefing packet (see section 5-I.B) and at annual reexamination.
 The PHA will also include information about VAWA in notices of termination of assistance, as provided in section 12-II.F.